by Dr. Lawrence Wilson and friends

 Here are some tips about the acting the scenes:

-He or she should prompt the client and the male actor to keep the action going smoothly.
+He or she should prompt the client and the actors to keep the action going smoothly.
 The director should also observe the client, and look for signs of trouble.
 It is a demanding job!

 Therefore, the director and other support personnel should agree on a set of hand signals or hold up signs to signal the client and the actor(s).
 Speech should be used only in an emergency, such as a need to stop the entire session.
 Here voice is fine because the session is over.